crose72/OperationSquirrel/SquirrelDefender/README.md

 ### Quickly deploying code changes to the drone:

 Let's say you're at the park with your jetson and your drone, and you want to try out different PID gains on the follow algorithm in real life.
 Or maybe you want to change the follow distance, or test out some other code changes on the real drone.
 How can you make a change to the code, recompile, and update the release container, and then just power the jetson and fly?

-Here's how
+***Remember to disconnect the uart wires or disconnect the battery from the drone so that the props don't start spinning when you're not ready (if squirreldefender.service is active and started/restarts when you power on the jetson then it will send the command to arm the drone and takeoff so you don't want it near you when that happens)

+1. Stop squirreldefender service
+    - `sudo systemctl stop squirreldefender.service`
-1. Modify the code using the dev container (follow instructions above)
+2. Modify the code using the dev container (follow instructions above)
     - Execute `./scripts/run_dev_<jetson-type>.sh`
     - Make changes to the code
     - Recompile the code
-2. Build the SquirrelDefender container
+3. Build the SquirrelDefender container
     - Execute `./scripts/build_squirreldefender_<release for your jetson>.sh`
-    - (Choose N if you don't need to push the container to docker hub - since you're at the park I don't think you do, or choose Y if you are ready to push it to docker hub)
+    - (Choose N if you don't need to push the container to docker hub - since you're at the park I don't think you do)
-3. Make sure you've followed the instructions above for the release container to have the container execute when the jetson powers up
-    - Stop the squirreldefender service before making changes (instructions above)
+4. Enable the squirreldefender service (if not already enabled)
-    - Start the squirreldefender service whem you're ready to fly again (instructions above)

-***Remember to disconnect the uart wires or disconnect the battery from the drone so that the props don't start spinning when you're not ready (if squirreldefender.service is active and started/restarts when you power on the jetson then it will send the command to arm the drone and takeoff so you don't want it near you when that happens)
+    - `sudo systemctl enable squirreldefender.service`

 #### Clock skew error when Jetson no longer has wifi connection